yale-redcap/yes3-exporter/README.md

 ### Export Items View

 On the Export Items view, you can edit what data will be exported.
-You can make changes by using the pencil icon to edit an item or the trashcan item to delete an item.
+You can make changes by using the pencil icon to edit an item or the trashcan icon to delete an item.
 To move an item, hover the cursor on the left side row number until a hand icon appears then drag it up or down to its new location.
 Remember to save your changes.

  <img src="media/Export_moving.png" width="75%" height="75%">